Why Apple will (probably) announce the new iPhone on Sept. 10

 -

-Aug 6•iPhone 11, 11R and 11 Max: The specs, features and prices we expect from Apple in September
+Aug 7•iPhone 11, 11R and 11 Max: The specs, features and prices we expect from Apple in September

 -